Daimler to cut fixed costs by more than 20% in luxury drive

-FRANKFURT (Reuters) - Daimler DAIGn.DE said on Tuesday it will cut fixed costs, capex and research and development expenditure by more than 20% by 2025 compared with 2019 levels as part of a strategy overhaul to reposition Mercedes-Benz more upmarket as a luxury brand.
+FRANKFURT (Reuters) - Daimler DAIGn.DE said on Tuesday it will cut fixed costs, capex and research and development expenditure by more than 20% by 2025 as part of a strategy overhaul to reposition Mercedes-Benz as a more high-end luxury brand.

+Chief Executive Ola Kaellenius told investors that compact vehicles like the Mercedes-Benz A and B-Class vehicles had helped rejuvenate the brand, but would not be the main priority for devoting resources in future.

+“This is not where the main thrust should go, we should not become a competitor of the volume makers,” Kaellenius said during a virtual strategy presentation.

-The company’s ambition is to achieve a double-digit return on sales margin by doubling sales of Maybach branded cars, and ramping up sales of AMG and G-Wagon derivatives of the Mercedes brand, Daimler said.
+Mercedes-Benz plans to achieve a double-digit return on sales margin by doubling sales of Maybach branded cars, and ramping up sales of AMG and G-Wagon derivatives while slashing costs and increasing economies of scale on new platforms.

+It would aim to cut fixed costs by 20% by 2025 from 2019 levels and place more emphasis on margins rather than volumes.

-“We will pursue higher portfolio profitability, we will steer by contribution margin, we will move (the) existing portfolio margin up and move capital to luxury and high-end products,” Chief Financial Officer Harald Wilhem said in a virtual presentation of the company’s strategy.
+“We will pursue higher portfolio profitability, we will steer by contribution margin, we will move (the) existing portfolio margin up and move capital to luxury and high-end products,” Chief Financial Officer Harald Wilhem said during the presentation.

-By 2025, Mercedes-Benz AG aims for a return on sales within a mid to high single-digit range, even under unfavourable market conditions, the carmaker said.
+This will allow Mercedes-Benz to achieve a return on sales within a mid to high single-digit range even when markets are weak, by 2025, the carmaker said.

+Cost cutting and efficiency gains will help lower the company’s break-even point.
+Manual gearboxes will be dropped as an option, and the variety of combustion engines on offer will be cut by 70% by 2030.

+Luxury cars will also take less time to build.
+The new Mercedes S-Class takes 25% less time to assemble compared to the predecessor generation vehicle, Daimler said.

 Daimler has already cut costs as the coronavirus pandemic led to a slump in sales, pushing the German company to operating losses in the first and second quarters.